Young PAP launches position paper on climate change outlining six areas for improvement

 Similarly, the authors suggested the Ministry of Communications and Information could help to translate emissions and climate change into readily accessible media for public distribution in schools, print media, social media and other platforms.

-They added that the youth group of the PAP will continue to consult sustainability experts, climate activists and industry representatives as it refines its position.
+They added that the Young PAP (YP) will continue to consult sustainability experts, climate activists, and industry representatives as it refines its position.

 These inputs will help inform future releases from the Young PAP, they added.